|HAKKA DEEP-FRIED PORK BRAISED WITH RED FERMENTED BEANCURD|

 three 3 cm squares red fermented beancurd (南乳, aka 紅豆腐乳)*

 2 tbsp cornflour for dusting

 vegetable oil for deep/pan-frying

 Soak wood ears in water till soft, about 30 minutes.
 Remove and discard tough ends.
 Rub off sand/grit on surface.
 Tear into bite size pieces.
 Rinse till water is clear.
 Drain well.

 Mash red fermented beancurd with wine, pickling sauce, sugar, salt and white pepper.
 Mix till even.

 Remove oil from pan/wok after frying, leaving about 2 tsp.
 Add ginger and shallots.
 Stir-fry till lightly golden over high heat.
 Add garlic.
 Stir-fry till everything is golden brown.
-Add wood ear fungus and stir-fry till wok/pan is very hot again.
-Add marinade and stir till heated through.
-Add ½ cup water.
-Stir to deglaze wok/pan.
-Pour everything in a pot.
+Add wood ear fungus.
+Stir-fry till wok/pan is very hot again.
+Add marinade.
+Stir-fry till heated through.
 Add pork belly.
-Top up with enough water till pork is just about covered.
-Bring to a boil and simmer gently till sauce is reduced and thickened, about 45 minutes.
-Make sure it doesn't boil dry in the interim.
+Add water to just cover pork, stirring to deglaze pan/wok.
+Bring to a boil.
+Simmer gently, covered, till pork is tender and sauce slightly thickened, about 45 minutes, topping up with water as necessary.
 Taste and adjust seasoning if necessary.
-If pork is not fried, it should be tender enough.
-Or maybe 10 minutes more.
-If pork is fried, top up with water till pork is again just about covered.
-Simmer gently, covered, till pork is soft and tender and sauce is slightly thickened, about 45 minutes.
-Remember: Don't let it boil dry; top up with a bit more water when necessary.
 Serve piping hot with rice or porridge.